Bright-Computing/bright-installer-ansible/playbooks/non-cloud/README.md

-# Example playbook: Bright on Rocky 8.5 for non-cloud
+# Example playbook: Bright on non-cloud

-This playbook performs a network install of a Bright Cluster head node on a non-cloud Rocky 8.5 machine.
+This playbook performs a network install of a Bright Cluster head node on a non-cloud machine.
 As a simple example, it contains the following files.

 - `playbook.yml`
 - `inventory`